-Current global economic conditions are affecting numerous industries and companies and many states are facing difficult budget decisions which could result in reduced demand for general construction projects.
+Economic downtums have affected numerous industries and companies and many states continue to face difficult budget decisions which could result in reduced demand for general construction projects.
 This reduced demand may increase the number of potential bidders in our markets and could increase the competitive environment through pressure on pricing.
 Budgeting decisions and constraints due to the tight credit markets may result in diversion of governmental funding from projects we perform to other uses.
 A weak economy may also produce less tax revenue, thereby decreasing funds for public sector projects.
 Lower levels of activity may result in a corresponding decline in the demand for our services, which could have a material adverse effect on our revenue and profitability.